website briefing

 Your new website will probably need a Content Management System (CMS) so that you will be able to manage most of your website content inhouse.
 If you have a preferred CMS then add it to your brief, however it may be better to ask what CMS the agency would recommend and why.

-Budget
+11. Budget

 How much do you want to spend?
 This is a bit like saying ‘How long is a piece of string?’
 But your agency needs to have some idea of your budget, so they can tailor their proposal.

 With websites, you get what you pay for.
-Think of your site as an asset that you’re investing in, not just a cost.
+Think of your website as an asset that you’re investing in, not just a cost.
 It will be a central part of your sales and marketing effort for many years to come.

-Timescale
+12. Timescale

 Ready to turn your website design brief into reality?